LearnersGuild/learning-os/game/stats/README.md

 ## Build Days (BD)

-Total number of days a player led a team in Deliberate Practice as a Team Member or Team Lead.
+Total number of days a player worked on a team in Deliberate Practice as a Team Member or Team Lead.
 (Build Days = Lead Days + Membership Days)

 ## Preferred Goal Selection Percentage (PGSP)